 Roberta Cooper Ramo

-In 1995, Mrs. Ramo became president of the American Bar Association (ABA), the first woman in history to head the world's largest organization of attorneys.
+In 1995, Mrs. Ramo became president of the American Bar Association (ABA), the first woman in history to head the world’s largest organization of attorneys.
+Mrs. Ramo was the first woman to serve as president of the American Law Institute (ALI), and is the only lawyer to be both president of the ALI and the ABA.
+She served as president and then chair of the ALI board from 2008-2020.

 Mrs. Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
-Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which has made recommendations for reformation of the USOC.
+Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which made recommendations for reformation of the USOC.
 She was then appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.